 Students may audition for this program only if they qualify for three-credit lessons (MUPI 169) at the start of the first year and register for MUPI 169 during both semesters of the first year.
 In addition to eight semesters each of performing organization and MUPI 169, graduation requirements include a one-hour senior solo recital (MUS 499).

-With permission of the dean of the School of Music, students may choose to fulfill humanities distribution requirements with required courses in music theory or music history, thereby allowing them to take more free electives.
+With permission of the chair of the Departments of Music, students may choose to fulfill humanities distribution requirements with required courses in music theory or music history, thereby allowing them to take more free electives.

 Music elective credits, when used as substitutes for music course credits, may be satisfied by either MUS or MUPI.
 In order for MUPI credits to count toward the degree, a jury is required.